NicoleHoppy/Projects/R - Analysis of wines/README.md

 ## 1. Analysis of wines

-The dataset used for the following analysis comes from kaggle.com.
-It contains data of both red and white variants of "Vinho Verde" wine, originating from northern Portugal.
+The dataset we’ll be working with comes from [kaggle.com](https://www.kaggle.com/datasets/shelvigarg/wine-quality-dataset/data) and includes info on both red and white "Vinho Verde" wines — a variety from northern Portugal.

-The purpose of this analysis is to apply linear regression.
+In this project, we’re going to explore how well *linear regression* can model the data.

-*Linear regression* is a statistical method used to examine the relationship between one dependent variable and one or more independent variables.
-It involves attempting to fit a line to the data in order to understand the nature of the relationship between them.
+*Linear regression* is basically a way to figure out how one variable (like wine quality) is influenced by others (like acidity, alcohol content, etc.).
+We try to draw a line through the data points that best captures the trend or relationship between them.

-First, we will load the necessary libraries so that the functions used in the project work correctly.
+But before we dive into any analysis, let’s load up the necessary libraries so that everything runs smoothly.

 ```{r,message = FALSE, warning = FALSE}
 library(car)